 This means that cells are damaged in areas of the brain which control different body functions.
-The three areas most often affected are the basal ganglia (Parkinson's), cerebellum (ataxia) and brain stem (autonomic).
+The three areas most often affected are the basal ganglia, cerebellum and brain stem.

 How are the nerve cells in the brain damaged by MSA?